-Cybercrime advances in different forms
+Cybercrime advances in different forms.

-What are the most common forms of cybercrime today:
+Let’s take a look at the most common forms of cybercrime today:

-You have certainly experienced it before: a so-called email from your bank asking you to update your data.
+You have certainly experienced it before - a so-called email from your bank asking you to update your data.
 Or a WhatsApp message from a well-known company to confirm your phone number.
 These are just two examples of how cybercriminals try to steal your personal information by masquerading as an institution you trust.

-Cybercriminals take your computer hostage through a virus.
-The only way to get the use of your computer back is to pay them a ransom.
+Cybercriminals take your computer and systems hostage through a virus.
+The only way to get the use of your systems back is to pay them a ransom.
 Of course, payment does not guarantee that you will have access to your documents again.
 How does this happen?
 Often because you click on a link, download an attachment, or give cybercriminals access through an unsecured wifi network.
 It doesn’t matter whether you are working on a private or business computer, this form of cybercrime does not distinguish it.
 And if it happens on a corporate computer, that single click can impact your entire IT infrastructure.

-Cybercrime and impact on privacy
+Cybercrime and impact on privacy.

 Cybercrime, like any other form of crime, has an impact on your privacy, your sense of security.
 If a burglary occurs in your home, that is also an invasion of your privacy.
 The same is true if this intrusion takes place on your computer and your photos are looked at or, in the worst case, your personal data is misused.

 Nothing is worse than when someone steals and misuses your personal data.
 The chance may be small, but it exists and you won’t be the first.
 The impact on your private and professional life should not be underestimated.